-The Authority has accepted SunWater's unbundled opening ARR balance for Lower Mary WSS of negative \$85,000.
+For the Draft Report, the Authority accepted SunWater's unbundled opening ARR balance for Lower Mary WSS of negative \$85,000.

-The Authority's unbundled ARR balance reflects SunWater's proposed methodology for the separation of bulk and distribution system assets, which takes into account past and future renewals expenditure (see Volume 1).
+The Authority's unbundled ARR balance reflected SunWater's proposed methodology for the separation of bulk and distribution system assets, which takes into account past and future renewals expenditure (see Volume 1).

 In October 2011, Indec advised that it had uncovered actual renewals expenditure for 1999-00 to 2000-06.
-The Authority has not been able to review this information or quality assure it for the purposes of the Draft Report, but intends to do so for the Final Report.
+The Authority was not able to review this information or quality assure it for the purposes of the Draft Report, but stated its intention to do so for the Final Report.